sahil-arora-76/image-host/README.md

 in dist folder and then go to port 3000 on your localhost

-for uploading images  do to\
+for uploading images  go to
 /image/upload

 you can upload gif, png, jpg, jpeg